liams.website

 1. Random secrets: Generate secrets randomly at startup for ephemeral hashing.
 Maximum unpredictability.
 RapidHashMap makes use of this by default with its initialisation through RandomState.

 2. Seed-derived secrets: Call RapidSecrets::seed(seed) to generate deterministic but unique secrets from your seed.
-Same seed, same secrets, reproducible hashing – but an attacker can’t exploit static constants.
+Same seed, same secrets, reproducible hashing, but an attacker can’t exploit static constants.

-An attacker who can observe raw hash outputs, or collect enough timing data to infer when collisions occur, might still find ways through – non-cryptographic hash functions aren’t designed to resist that level of scrutiny.
+An attacker who can observe raw hash outputs, or collect enough timing data to infer when collisions occur, might still find ways through, as non-cryptographic hash functions aren’t designed to resist that level of scrutiny.
 But for a typical hash table processing untrusted input, where the attacker only controls the keys and not the observation channel, randomising the secrets can provide a reasonable level of DoS-resistance for most use cases.

 Rapidhash with randomised secrets is still very fast.
 It just has one more thing to randomise.